flyteorg/flytesnacks/docs/index.md

-Keyword arguments can be supplied to ``pyflyte run`` by passing in options in the format ``--kwarg value``, and in the case of ``snake_case_arg`` argument names, you can pass in options in the form of ``--snake-case-arg value``.
+Keyword arguments can be supplied to ``pyflyte run`` by passing in options in the format ``--kwarg value``, and in the case of ``snake_case_arg`` argument names, you can optionally spell them as "kebab case," for example as ``--snake-case-arg value``.

 ::::{note}
 If you want to run a workflow with `python example.py`, you would have to write